decentespresso/de1app/documentation/decent_user_interface.md

 **dui page previous**

->Returns the name of the page shown before the current visible page.
-For pages of type "dialog", this is the background page.
+>If the current page has type "dialog" or "fpdialog", returns the name of the page that launched the current dialog.
+If the current page hast type "default", returns an empty string.

 <a name="dui_page_list"></a>